 Ideas are meant to be seen.
 If they don’t reach paper, screen, whiteboard or another surface, they can’t be visualized.
 Jason Fried of 37signals, and who spoke at the second Chicago CreativeMornings, recommends sketching with a Sharpie.

-This may sound counterintuitive, but it has a start-local rationale.
+This may not sound readily intuitive, but it has a start-local rationale.
 Friends can be the foundation for collaboration.

 Nothing made means nothing to share and, in turn, nothing to promote.
 The only result is the unknown.